Laura Stutz

 Laura’s areas of expertise are:

-Laura enjoys spending time with her whānau, getting outside and going for a run and anything creative in her spare time.
+Outside of work, Laura enjoys spending time with her whānau, getting outdoors for a run, and exploring anything creative.

-Here is the blog post that Laura has written to share her thinking with the education sector:
+Here are the blog posts that Laura has written to share her thinking with the education sector: